daryll-ko/daryll-ko/README.md

 <br>

-Anyways, what do I do?
+So, what do I do?
 I 💻 write programs to make my life easier, and I ✍🏻 reflect on what I've done to make other people's lives easier.

 On the side, I also enjoy 🇯🇵 anime and light novels, 🧠 learning how to learn, and all things 🐭 Pokémon.